Capture Your Vision

 A Detailed Finished Package

-In addition to a detailed track plan, a design package also includes, detailed construction notes, tips, a material listing, and ongoing support while you build the layout.
+In addition to a detailed track plan, a design package also includes, detailed construction notes, tips, dimensional specs., and a track material list.

 A successful model railroad design isn’t about lines on paper, curve radius, grades, or the number of tracks in a staging yard.
 It’s one that results in a layout that actually gets built and provides the degree of satisfaction you had hoped for.